Global high-mix volume high-speed Shenzhen PCBA manufacturer

 Solder paste can also be used to repair or rework existing circuit boards.
 When the existing circuit board needs to be replaced or added more components, we can remelt the solder paste to complete the new soldering.

-The flux in the solder paste can remove oxides from the metal surface when heated, helping the solder flow and adhere better, ensuring solder joint quality.
+The flux in the solder paste can remove oxides from the metal surface when heated, helping the solder paste flow and adhere better, ensuring solder joint quality.

 Overall, solder paste is an indispensable material in the manufacturing process of modern electronic devices, helping to form efficient and reliable electrical connections.
 From consumer electronics to industrial equipment, solder paste plays an important role.